d0r1nut/d0r1nut/README.md

-- 👋 Hi, I’m @d0r1nut
+- 👋 Hi, I’m Dima, Junior Sotware Developer
 - 👀 I’m interested in Python, C#, Django, Unity and computer science
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python and C# and Rust
-- 🤝 I’m looking to collaborate on different projects like Django websites or games in Unity
+- 🤝 I’m looking to collaborate on different projects
 - 📫 How to reach me: dimaland2k17@gmail.com

 <!---